When you have dozens of sites open, favicons can help you keep track of different web pages.

 Below are some of the best favicon generators on the web.
-With these tools, you simply upload your favicon image and it will convert the image into proper favicon formats and make it available to download.
+With these tools, you simply upload your favicon image.
+The software then converts the image into proper favicon formats and makes it available to download.
 This process will only take a few minutes.

 With this free tool, you can upload a PNG or JPG image and convert it to ICO and PNG formats in even more sizes.

 Once you’ve generated your favicon in your desired format, you’ll save it in the root directory of your site.
 You can then link to the file in HTML to implement the favicon on your site.

 Before we walk through that process below, it's important to note this applies to site owners who built their site from scratch or with a development framework like Bootstrap CSS.
 If you used a website builder or CMS, like WordPress or WordPress alternatives, then the process will vary slightly.